havenhobbs/havenhobbs/README.md

 ### this is a story about a girl named lucky ✨

 classic tale of 30-something mom with a background in management + nursing turned software engineer who is profoundly gifted in locating and journeying the non-traditional path

+a grandma at heart - hobbies include: reading, stained glass, cross-stitching, crocheting, baking, and gardening

 ---